amargiela/workshoplabproject/README.md

 ## Overview

 The **ArticleProcessor** is a Java program designed to process text articles by removing stop words, counting words and sentences, calculating word frequencies, performing sentiment analysis, and measuring vocabulary richness.
 It can compare multiple articles to highlight differences in vocabulary richness, word frequency, and sentiment.
+Users can interact with the program via a text-based interface to analyze directories or add new articles dynamically.

 ## Features